Explore Milan in style with a vintage Fiat 500 tour. Discover the city center, Navigli Canals, and Garibaldi Skyline in just three hours.

 - Giardini Pubblici Indro Montanelli - Situated opposite the Giardini Montanelli, the Royal Villa of Milan, also known as Villa Belgiojoso Bonaparte, is a neoclassical villa featuring a stunning English-style garden.
 Constructed between 1790 and 1796 by architect Leopoldo Pollack, it was commissioned by Count Ludovico Barbiano of Belgiojoso.
 Today, it houses the Modern Art Gallery.

-- Porta Volta - The arches of Porta Nuova are among the largest gates in the medieval walls of Milan.
+- Porta Volta - The arches of Porta Nuova are among the largest gates in the medieval layout of Milan’s walls.

 - Brera District - The sophisticated Brera district boasts numerous attractions, including the Art Gallery, the Botanical Garden, the Church of Santa Maria del Carmine, as well as luxury boutiques and chic bars and restaurants.
-At the end of Via San Marco, there remains a lock designed by the genius Leonardo da Vinci.
+At the end of Via San Marco, there remains a lock designed by the genius Leonardo.

 - Castello Sforzesco - The Sforzesco Castle is a vast fortified complex located just outside Milan’s historic center.
-Built in the 15th century by Francesco Sforza, the newly appointed Duke of Milan, it stands on the remnants of a 14th-century medieval fortification known as Porta Giovia Castle.
+Built in the 15th century by Francesco Sforza, who had recently become Duke of Milan, it stands on the remnants of a 14th-century medieval fortification known as Porta Giovia Castle.

 - Ago, filo e nodo - Needle, Thread, and Knot is a two-part sculpture created as a Fashion monument by Claes Oldenburg and Coosje van Bruggen.
-This artwork is located in Piazzale Cadorna, a key transport hub in Milan due to the presence of both the Milano Nord Cadorna station and the metro stop of the same name.
+The piece is located in Piazzale Cadorna, a key Milanese transport hub due to the presence of both the Milano Nord Cadorna station and the metro stop of the same name.

 - Santa Maria delle Grazie - The basilica of Santa Maria delle Grazie, located in the heart of Milan, was added to the UNESCO World Heritage List in 1980.
-It is a remarkable example of Renaissance art, highlighted by the presence of Da Vinci’s “Last Supper,” a masterpiece of human creative genius.
+It is one of the finest examples of Renaissance art, highlighted by the presence of Da Vinci’s “Last Supper,” a remarkable representation of human creative genius.

-- Chiesa di San Maurizio al Monastero Maggiore - The church of San Maurizio al Monastero Maggiore is often referred to as the Sistine Chapel of Milan, renowned for its architectural design and the exquisite decorative cycle of the Leonardesque school.
+- Chiesa di San Maurizio al Monastero Maggiore - The church of San Maurizio al Monastero Maggiore is often referred to as the Sistine Chapel of Milan, due to its architectural design and the exceptional quality of the decorative cycle from the Leonardesque school.

 - L.O.V.E - L.O.V.E. (an acronym for Freedom, Hate, Vengeance, Eternity), commonly known as The Finger, is a sculpture by Italian artist Maurizio Cattelan, located in front of the Palazzo della Borsa.